 Read More: How to Quickly Boost Your Emergency Fund

-If all professional athletes quit practicing after just one month, would would have…well….no professional sports.
+If all professional athletes quit practicing after just one month, we would have no professional sports.
 The same is true with your budget.
-If you quit when it gets hard or don’t really try, then you are destined to fail.
+If you give up when it gets hard or don’t try, then you are destined to fail.

 A budget is not fun.
-If it were everyone would have one.
-They would work perfectly.
+If it were everyone would have one, and it would work perfectly.
 No one would fail.
 However, that is not reality.
 It takes a lot of hard work and dedication, but when you stick to it, the rewards will be worth it.